arun-amalolbhavan/CleanArchitecture/README.md

 #### Presentation Layer
 - Web API layer using ASP.NET Core minimal API
 - Uses the application layer to execute business use cases
-- No business logic in this layer, focus on web server concers like HTTP request/response, routing etc.
+- No business logic in this layer, focus on web server concerns like HTTP request/response, routing etc.

 #### Infrastructure Layer
 - This layer takes care of interfacing with external systems, like database, external APIs, message queues, storage etc.
 - Entityframework Core used as ORM tool.
-Code first migration used to generate the database from code.
+Code first migration to generate the database from code.
-- Entityframework Core features allows us to keep the mapping and configuration separate form the entity model, allowing the flexibility to model the entities based on the business concerns and still use the same with Entityframework.
+- Entityframework Core features allows us to keep the ORM mapping and configuration separate form the entity model, allowing the flexibility to model the entities based on the business concerns rather than focuing on database mapping.
-- Implements the repository pattern.